shufo/docker-phoenix/README.md

 This repository contains a script for create [phoenix](http://www.phoenixframework.org/) server image.
 DockerHub repository is [here](https://hub.docker.com/r/shufo/phoenix/)

-These elixir versions can be used as a tag.
+You can use these tags as a version of elixir.

 - `1.3.2`, `latest`
 - `1.3.1`